gpsuser/AI-Ethics-and-Policy/README.md

 ## Providing Feedback

-I encourage industry peers to provide feedback and contribute to the dialogue.
+Industry peers are encouraged to provide feedback - and to contribute to the dialogue.
 Here are a few ways you can provide feedback:

 1. **GitHub Discussion Board**: Join the conversation on our [GitHub Discussion Board](https://github.com/ryanmio/AI-Ethics-and-Policy/discussions).
 This is a great place to share your thoughts and engage with the community.